digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # As archivists, why should we know about digital preservation and archiving?

-“As archivists, if we are going to be able to take care of digital collections into the future, we must understand that the basic building blocks of… digital files are… bits and bytes.
+“As archivists, if we are going to be able to take care of digital collections into the future, we must understand that the __basic building blocks of… digital files are… bits and bytes__.
 To know files, we must know how they are constructed… And from this knowledge, we will be better equipped to design preservation strategies for our digital collections.”

 Bertram Lyons, _The Digital Archives Handbook_ (2019)